-If your piano has sticky notes, displays a lack of response, sensitivity or has decreased dynamic ranges, it's a candidate for regulation.
+If your piano has sticky notes, displays a lack of response, touch sensitivity or has a decreased dynamic range, it's a candidate for regulating.

-If you notice that the keys are not level (some higher or lower than the rest), or the touch is uneven the need for regulation is indicated.
+If you notice that the keys are not level (some higher or lower than the rest), or the touch is uneven, the need for a regulation is indicated.
 However, a sluggish action or deep grooves in the hammers indicate the need for reconditioning or repair.
-Give us a call to come and appraise what is needed to improve your piano.
+Give us a call to come and we can figure out what is needed to improve your piano.